mozilla/release-services/src/docs/deploy/weekly-releases.rst

    production environment.
 Use the same checks as we did before when we were checking if projects are working on staging, but now use production URLs.

-   Example: :ref:`verify releng-tooltool project <verify-releng-treestatus>`
+   Example: :ref:`verify releng-tooltool project <verify-releng-tooltool>`

    .. todo:: need to explain how to revert when a deployment goes bad.